FriendosClub/QuoteBot/README.md

 - `m quote <message ID> [message ID ...]`: Quotes one or more messages from the current channel.
 - `m quote from <channel mention> <message ID> [message ID ...]`: Quotes one or more messages from the mentioned channel.
+- `m unquote <message ID> [message ID ..]`: Unquotes a message.
+(ID must be from the quote channel.)
 - `m qc set <channel mention>` [**admin only**]: Sets the channel quotes are embedded in.
 - `m qc get`: Prints a mention of the current quote channel to chat.
+- `m invite`: Prints a URL to invite the bot to your server.
 - `m stats`: Displays QuoteBot's statistics.
 - `m ping`: Pong!
 Easy check to make sure QuoteBot is working.
+- `m reload [cog name] [cog name ...]`: Reloads specified cogs or all cogs if none are specified.

+### Enabling Developer Mode in Discord

+You need to enable developer mode to be able to copy message IDs.
+Here's how:

+1. Click on "User Settings."
+2. Click on "Appearance."
+3. Scroll down to "Advanced."
+4. Click the switch next to "Developer Mode."

+Now you can copy message IDs.
+When you hover your mouse over a message, click the three dots to the right (long press on mobile).
+An option called "Copy ID" should show up.
+Click it!

 ### Setup